 Location and timetable

-Your Unconditional Pre-sessional course may start online.
-We will start teaching you in-person in London as soon as the coronavirus situation is completely safe.
+Your Unconditional Pre-sessional course will start online.
+We will start teaching you in-person in London in September.

 Face to face teaching in London will be at 272 High Holborn, London WC1V 7EY or the Foundation Centre, 1 Wilson Road, London SE5 8LU.